pascal-giguere/sequelize/docs/upgrade-to-v6.md

 - It's generally unsafe due to it's implicit nature.
 - It wasn't always reliable when mixed promise implementations were used.

-Check all your usage of the `.transaction` method and make you sure explicitly pass the `transaction` object for each subsequent query.
+Check all your usage of the `.transaction` method and make sure to explicitly pass the `transaction` object for each subsequent query.

 #### Example